 You can download Mary's story of survival right now.

 This is a download that you can read on your laptop or portable device, at home or on the go.

-Once you start reading Mary's story, you'll find yourself caught up in the moment as you follow her and her brother through Anchorage's JC Penny building and outside where stones rain down as huge concrete slabs crash onto the sidewalk all around you.
+Once you start reading Mary's story, you'll find yourself caught up in the moment.
+You'll follow her and her brother through Anchorage's JC Penny building and outside where stones rain down as huge concrete slabs crash onto the sidewalk all around you.

 You'll experience the rolling earth, howling wind and choking dust that surrounded them as they desperately searched for a safe place.